ECronin1973/programming-for-data-analytics/project/README.md

 ORDER BY rain_bin;
 ```

-The following plot is generated from this query:
+The plot below was generated using the results of this query:
 ![Average Delay by Rainfall Bin](plots/s29b_dbase_avg_delay_by_rain.png)
-  *Chart shows the average flight delay for different ranges of rainfall*
+  *The chart displays the average flight delay corresponding to different ranges of rainfall.*

 ---